 A company's inventory holding costs are often misunderstood.
 Many believe these costs are only defined by the company's cost of financing.
-However, there is far more to the costs of inventory than just your company's cost of capital.
+However, there is far more to inventory costs than just your company's cost of capital.

-There are several cost drivers and they all play a role in how much it costs to hold inventory and how much it costs not to have inventory.
-As such, I decided to put together two sample excel sheets calculating holding costs within your warehouse.
+There are several cost drivers, and they all influence how much it costs to hold inventory and how much it costs not to have inventory.
+As such, I decided to put together two sample Excel sheets calculating holding costs within your warehouse.

 Understanding Your Company's Yearly Inventory Holding Costs